utxo-one/twitter-ultimate-php/README.md

 ## Twitter Ultimate PHP

 An opinionated API Wrapper implementation for the Twitter v2 API.
+Closely follows the Twitter Postman Library naming conventions.

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+You will need a Twitter Developer account, a Project and all your API keys.

 ### Prerequisites